 - (a) Permitted uses.
-The following uses shall be permitted in the R-2 District: - (1) Single-family dwellings on parcels less than 5,800 square feet in area; - (2) Two-family dwellings; - (3) Accessory buildings and uses; - (4) Child day care homes for twelve (12) children or less;-and - (5) Special care facilities for six (6) or fewer persons-; and - (6) Accessory dwelling units on sites that contain an existing attached or detached single-family dwelling, subject to the standards of Article 4.5.
+The following uses shall be permitted in the R-2 District: - (1) Single-family dwellings on parcels less than 5,800 square feet in area; - (2) Two-family dwellings; - (3) Accessory buildings and uses; - (4) Child day care homes for twelve (12) children or less; - (5) Special care facilities for six (6) or fewer persons; - (6) Indoor or outdoor cultivation of cannabis for personal use as an accessory use to a primary dwelling unit, subject to the standards contained in Article 48 of this chapter; and - (7) Accessory dwelling units and junior accessory dwelling unitson sites that include a proposed or existing attached or detached single-family dwelling, subject to the standards of Article 4.5.